MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

     registry.redhat.io/myimage:latest
     docker.io/library/myimage:latest
 ```
-podman could not find the image "myimage" when making the container.
-Run `podman images -a` to verify that "myimage" exists.
-The podman images are not shared between node, so if you don't see it there try going to the node where the image was created.
+podman could not find the image "myimage".
+Run `podman images -a` to verify that "myimage" exists. podman images are not shared between nodes, so if you don't see it try going to the node where the image was created.

+---

+Can I move images between nodes?

+yes